top of page

 China: Mammal Highlights

 Snow Leopard, Pallas's Cat, Eurasian Lynx, Tibetan Fox, Red Panda, Golden Snub-nosed Monkey, and Chinese Takin all in one trip?!?
 These species are near-guaranteed on this exciting new itinerary, also providing chances for Grey Wolf, Himalayan Black Bear, Blue Sheep, Chinese Goral, Chinese Serrow, Sika Deer, Tufted Deer, Tibetan Red Deer, Reeve's Muntjac, and Tibetan Macaque.
-There are plenty of birds too, including Lady Amherst’s Pheasant, Golden Pheasant, Silver Pheasant, perhaps the rare Sichuan Partridge, a variety of laughingthrushes, parrotbills, woodpeckers, and other passerines, plus high altitude specialties like Bearded Vulture, Ground Tit, White-browed Tit-warbler, Güldenstädt's Redstart, Robin Accentor, and Tibetan Rosefinch.
+There are plenty of birds too, including Lady Amherst’s Pheasant, Chinese Monal, a variety of laughingthrushes, parrotbills, woodpeckers, and other passerines, plus high-altitude specialties like Bearded Vulture, Ground Tit, White-browed Tit-warbler, Güldenstädt's Redstart, and Robin Accentor.

 Next Dates